bubl-ai/bubl-ai.github.io/_posts/2024-02-25-Understanding-Vector-Databases.md

 ![RAG](/images/Vector_Databases/landscape.jpg)_[Source:](https://blog.det.life/why-you-shouldnt-invest-in-vector-databases-c0cd3f59d23c?gi=48719dcb8156c): Vector Database Landscape_

-For experimentation purposes I will be trying Pinecone, Qdrant, and Chroma.
-I will make a future post on this as, stay tuned!
+For experimentation purposes I will be testing some of these options.
+I will make a future post on this, stay tuned!

 ## References